I. A. Richards: Theory

 The critical method derived from that pedagogical approach did not propose a new hermeneutics, a new methodology of interpretation, but questioned the purposes and efficacy of the critical process of literary interpretation, by analysing the self-reported critical interpretations of university students.
 To that end, effective critical work required a closer aesthetic interpretation of the literary text as an object.

 To substantiate interpretive criticism, Richards provided theories of metaphor, value, and tone, of stock response, incipient action, and pseudo-statement; and of ambiguity.
 This last subject, the theory of ambiguity, was developed in Seven Types of Ambiguity (1930), by William Empson, a former student of Richards'; moreover, additional to The Principles of Literary Criticism and Practical Criticism, Empson's book on ambiguity became the third foundational document for the methodology of the New Criticism.

 To Richards, literary criticism was impressionistic, too abstract to be readily grasped and understood, by most readers; and he proposed that literary criticism could be precise in communicating meanings, by way of denotation and connotation.
-To establish critical precision, Richards examined the psychological processes of writing and of the reading of poetry.
-That in reading poetry and making sense of it "in the degree in which we can order ourselves, we need nothing more"; the reader need not believe the poetry, because the literary importance of poetry is in provoking emotions in the reader.
+To establish critical precision, Richards examined the psychological processes of writing and reading poetry.
+In reading poetry and making sense of it "in the degree in which we can order ourselves, we need nothing more"; the reader need not believe the poetry, because the literary importance of poetry is in provoking emotions in the reader.

 New rhetoric

-As a rhetorician, Richards said that the old form of studying rhetoric (the art of discourse) was too concerned with the mechanics of formulating arguments and with conflict; instead, he proposed the New Rhetoric to study of the meaning of the parts of discourse, as "a study of misunderstanding and its remedies" to determine how language works.
+As a rhetorician, Richards said that the old form of studying rhetoric (the art of discourse) was too concerned with the mechanics of formulating arguments and with conflict; instead, he proposed the New Rhetoric to study the meaning of the parts of discourse, as "a study of misunderstanding and its remedies" to determine how language works.
 That ambiguity is expected, and that meanings (denotation and connotation) are not inherent to words, but are inherent to the perception of the reader, the listener, and the viewer.
 By their usages, compiled from experience, people decide and determine meaning by "how words are used in a sentence", in spoken and written language.

 The semantic triangle

-Richards and Ogden created the semantic triangle to deliver improved understanding to how words come to mean.
+Richards and Ogden created the semantic triangle to deliver an improved understanding of how words come to mean.
 The semantic triangle has three parts, the symbol or word, the referent, and the thought or reference.
-In the bottom, right corner is the Referent, the thing, in reality.
-Placed at the left corner is the symbol or word.
+In the bottom, right corner is the referent, the thing, in reality.
+Placed in the left corner is the symbol or word.
 At the top point, the convergence of the literal word and the object in reality; it is our intangible idea about the object.
 Ultimately, the English meaning of the words is determined by an individual's unique experience.